2017 Moto2 World Championship

-Franco Morbidelli (pictured in 2016) was the 2017 Moto2 Champion.
+Franco Morbidelli (pictured in 2016) was the 2017 Moto2 World Riders' Champion.

-The 2017 FIM Moto2 World Championship was a part of the 69th F.I.M.
-Road Racing World Championship season.
+The 2017 FIM Moto2 World Championship was the intermediate class of the 69th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.

 The season was marred by the death of Stefan Kiefer, head of Kiefer Racing, in Malaysia.
 Johann Zarco was the reigning two-time series champion but he did not further defend his title as he joined the series' premier class, MotoGP.

 The 2017 season was the first season for the KTM Moto2 chassis, after KTM expanded its factory operations to Moto2 and MotoGP.

 Calendar

 The following Grands Prix were scheduled to take place in 2017.